Boemy/Public-Scripts/Go/Passwordgenerator/Database/README.txt

 Do to issues with the export I could not make an export thats not plain text, the database can be recreated by using the following commands:

-- Make a Databae with the name: 'password_generator'
+- Make a Database with the name: 'password_generator'
 - Run the following in the database:
  1).
     CREATE TABLE `passwords` (